vishalshar/CachingLibrary/README.txt

-Q- Reasons for implementing cache :
++ Reasons for implementing cache :
-A-
 1) speed and performance : By implementing cache we gain more speed in executing query thereby gaining performance in the application.
 2) better user experience : Better performance means faster and better user